Salamander1012/OSSTEST-Rutgers-Webview/README.md

 This project is meant to test your abilities as a potential iOS developer at Rutgers OSS.

-A simple app has been made that includes a ViewController (which can be renamed or removed), WebViewController, and a DetailViewController, a MockAPI struct that has a static method to fetch data from an imaginary API, and an initialized storyboard for your use.
+A simple app has been made that includes a ViewController (which can be renamed or removed), WebViewController, DetailViewController, a MockAPI struct that has a static instance of itself (singleton) to fetch data from an imaginary API, and an initialized storyboard for your use.
 **You can freely modify any of the files so long as the basic functionality of the "api request" remains intact.**

 Clone this repo and change the developer team to yourself so that you can build the project.

-Make sure you are able to see the first view with a text label that says "Remove this".
+'''git clone git@github.com:colinfwalsh/interviewTest.git'''

 Once you confirm everything is working, read through the specifications and submit your project before the set deadline (should be in your email).
 Please email me at colinfwalsh@gmail.com if you have any questions.